zsteinkamp/steinkamp.us/pages/posts/2013-04-21-last-long-run-before-o50k.md

 layout: post
 title: Last Long Run Before O50K
 date: '2013-04-21 23:02:24'
-categories: post post
-entry:
-  id: 918
-  source: post
-  data:
+tags:
+- Running
+- Outdoors
+- Mission Peak
-    excerpt:
+excerpt: |
   "I got a pretty early start today, getting out of bed at 5:30a to do the last long training run before the big race.
 Hit the trail at 6:45 with a plan to do the O50K course for 13-ish miles, then turn around and retrace my steps.  \n\nStats: 27.8mi, 7300ft climb, 1800 calories food, 300oz water, 3lbs net loss bodyweight."
-    title: Last Long Run Before O50K
-  created_at: '2013-04-21 23:16:12'
-  updated_at: '2013-04-21 23:16:12'
-  pub_date: '2013-04-21 23:02:24'
-  disabled: 0
 ---

 I got a pretty early start today, getting out of bed at 5:30a to do the last long training run before the big race.
 Hit the trail at 6:45 with a plan to do the O50K course for 13-ish miles, then turn around and retrace my steps.